rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 ### Update

 Any update to the StatefulSet and ingress Service overwrite will be reconciled by our controller.
 This means that certain updates will trigger reconciliation errors.
-In that case, reconciliation errors should be surfaced through status.conditions as usual.
+In that case, reconciliation errors should be surfaced through status.conditions.
 Some updates on the pod template of the StatefulSet template will trigger a StatefulSet restart.
 My assumption here is that users who use these overwrite knows what they are doing and triggering a StatefulSet restart won't be a concern for us.

 ### Risks and Mitigation

 * Increase of possibility of user errors.
 There will be many more kubernetes related properties for users to configure.
 Without proper understanding, users are now exposed at a greater risk of misconfigured deployments.
-* Two places to configure values to achieve the same effect can be confusing ** we will need to make it clear that the overwrite section is to configure any values that users cannot access from the top level.

-**Mitigation** to these above risks is to add the other layers of abstraction to our products.
+**Mitigation** Add the other layers of abstraction to our products.
 Users will then have a choice about their preferred granularity on how they would like to configure their RabbitMQ deployments.

+* Two places to configure values to achieve the same effect can be confusing

+**Mitigation**  we will need to make it clear that the overwrite section is to configure any values that users cannot access from the top level.

 ## Alternatives